Angel-Leon15/Angel-Leon15/README.md

 ## Academic Pursuits
 - Currently pursuing a Bachelor's degree in Mathematics with a minor in Computer Science at University of Houston-Downtown.
-- Expected to graduate on: May, 2025.
+- Expected to graduate on: August, 2026.

 ## Interests and Career Aspirations